Partial $*$-algebraic quantum groups and Drinfeld doubles of partial compact quantum groups: Regular partial multiplier Hopf algebras

 We call a map $\varepsilon$ as above a \emph{counit} of $(A,\Delta)$.

-The first two conditions in Definition 1.17 might seem artifical a priori.
+The first two conditions in Definition 1.17 might seem artificial a priori.
 In the next two lemmas, we show that they are in fact equivalent with natural conditions on the pair $(A,\Delta)$.

-\begin{Lem} Let $A$ be a non-degenerate idempotent $I^2$-partial algebra with regular comultiplication $\Delta$, and let $\varepsilon: A \rightarrow\C$ be a map satisfying \eqref{EqCounit1}, \eqref{EqCounit3} and \eqref{EqCounit4} in Definition \ref{DefPMB}.
+\begin{Lem} Let $A$ be a non-degenerate, idempotent $I^2$-partial algebra with regular comultiplication $\Delta$, and let $\varepsilon: A \rightarrow\C$ be a map satisfying \eqref{EqCounit1}, \eqref{EqCounit3} and \eqref{EqCounit4} in Definition \ref{DefPMB}.
 Then $\varepsilon(\Gr{A}{}{}{}{r}) =0$ or $\varepsilon(\Gr{A}{}{}{r}{}) =0$ if and only if $\Unit_r = 0= \Unit^r$. \end{Lem} \begin{proof} Assume $\varepsilon(\Gr{A}{}{}{}{r})=0$.

 Take $a \in \Gr{A}{}{}{}{r}$ and $b\in \Gr{A}{}{}{r}{}$.
 By Lemma \ref{LemProdWher}

 Applying $\varepsilon$ to the second leg, we find

 The non-degeneracy condition on $A$ then implies $\Gr{A}{}{}{}{r} = \Gr{A}{}{}{r}{} =0$, hence $\Unit_r=0$.